-DEP AIRPORT REPEAT NUMBER FLIGHT STATION SEQUENCE TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA 1 AAA/DDD Off Blocks / Take Off RT DV BBB / CCC / DDD
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA BBB 1 Flying to DDD Off Blocks / Take Off RT / DV BBB / CCC / DDD

 The above case is used to demonstrate what happens when two separate events happen to the same leg and to justify why PlannedArrivalAptHistory field is required.
 It also illustrates why more than one OperationalStatus field entry may be required.